 Below that, you’ll see a message regarding your battery’s Peak Performance Capability.
 The message you see is dependent on the maximum capacity percentage you see above.

 As noted above, the Peak Performance Capability message is a function of your iPhone battery’s Maximum Capacity percentage, as well as how your phone is reacting to your battery’s health.
-Depending on each of those things, you might see the following messages:
+Depending on each of those things, these following messages may pop up:

 “Your battery is currently supporting normal peak performance.”

-This is what this screen will look like if your iPhone and its battery are both brand new.
+The screen above shows when your iPhone and its battery are both brand new.
 No need to worry about anything here because your phone should be operating exactly as it should be.
+At least, for now.

 “This iPhone has experienced an unexpected shutdown because the battery was unable to deliver the necessary peak power.
 Performance management has been applied to help prevent this from happening again.
 Disable…”

 This message indicates that your iPhone has automatically turned on performance management.
-Simply put, it means that something bad happened to your battery to make it not work properly and, as a result, your iPhone is slowing itself down to make sure it keeps running.
+Simply put, it means that something bad happened to your battery to make it not work properly and, as a result, your iPhone is slowing itself down to avoid complete shutdown altogether.

 “This iPhone has experienced an unexpected shutdown because the battery was unable to deliver the necessary peak power.
 You have manually disabled performance management protections.”